PhilInTheGaps/GM-Companion/README.md

 - Go to GM-Companion settings, add "Client ID" and "Client Secret" of your app
 - Restart GM-Companion
 - You can now add Spotify playlists and albums as elements, the "_Audio Addon_" has some great RPG related playlists.
 You can add by adding a Spotify element and pressing "_Add from Addons_"

+Note that playing Spotify playlists requires the Spotify app running in the background.

 ## Map Tool